 Tags: Evolution, God, Pop Culture, Relativity, Religion, Star Wars, Star Wars: Episode VII: The Force Awakens, The Sublime

 Things don’t have to START off real in order to BECOME real.
 Take this ridiculously popular film franchise for example.
-George Lucas (and teams of other artists) created a cinematic world so dense, so awe-inspiring that it leapt off the screen and into novels, comic books, cartoon series, merchandise and most importantly US.
+George Lucas (and teams of other artists) created a cinematic world so dense, so awe-inspiring that it leapt off the screen and into novels, comic books, cartoon series, videogames, toys, clothing and most importantly US.
 There’s even a canon that fans are adamant about maintaining.
 Star Wars is now a thing that both fans and non-fans alike are able to recognize with very little information; a flash of a character’s face, a stab of the score, a sound effect is all it takes to INSTANTLY transport us to its world.

 Crazy thing is: This franchise has only been around for a few decades and it’s already achieved this ‘transcendent’ status.
 Imagine how much REALER it will become when all of the original artists and fans who were aware of its TRUE ‘fake’ origins die off…but yet IT still remains.
-This endurance is a very REAL possibility because Star Wars is a thing that ‘lives’ within the hearts of MILLIONS of people all over the world (a profound density).
+This endurance is a very REAL possibility as Star Wars is a thing that ‘lives’ within the hearts of MILLIONS of people all over the world (a profound density).
 People LOVE it and the love is what will, and has, propelled it through time.
 I don’t know how it will evolve as it comes in contact with different iterations of us along the way, but I’m sure a core principle or principles will remain.
 I’m sure there will be something there that we would STILL recognize.